thenurinethangi/Book_Now_Frontend/README.md

 ### Frontend

-- React.js (with TypeScript)
+- React.js (with TypeScript) -
 Used to build a component-based, scalable, and type-safe user interface for the application.

-- Redux Toolkit
+- Redux Toolkit -
 Handles global state management, including user authentication, booking flow, and seat selection state.

-- Tailwind CSS
+- Tailwind CSS -
 Provides a modern, responsive, and consistent UI design with utility-first styling.

-- React Router
+- React Router -
 Manages client-side routing and role-based navigation within the application.

-- Axios
+- Axios -
 Used for handling HTTP requests and communication with the backend API.

 ### Backend

-- Node.js
+- Node.js -
 Provides the runtime environment for executing server-side JavaScript.

-- Express.js
+- Express.js -
 Used to build a RESTful API and handle routing, middleware, and request processing.

-- MongoDB
+- MongoDB -
 Serves as the primary database for storing users, cinemas, movies, screens, showtimes, and bookings.

-- Mongoose
+- Mongoose -
 Acts as an ODM to model application data and enforce schema validation.

-- Redis
+- Redis -
 Implements real-time seat locking with automatic timeout handling to prevent double bookings.

-- JWT (JSON Web Tokens)
+- JWT (JSON Web Tokens) -
 Used for secure authentication and role-based authorization.

-- Nodemailer
+- Nodemailer -
 Sends email ex: booking confirmation containing ticket details, email verify otp

 ### AI & Advanced Features

-- Grok AI Model
+- Grok AI Model -
 Generates AI-powered movie summaries to enhance the movie discovery experience.

-- Redis-based Concurrency Control
+- Redis-based Concurrency Control -
 Ensures consistent seat availability when multiple users attempt bookings simultaneously.

 ### Development & Deployment

-- Git & GitHub
+- Git & GitHub -
 Used for version control and project collaboration.

-- Postman
+- Postman -
 Used for testing and validating API endpoints during development.

-- Render / Railway
+- Render / Railway -
 Used for deploying and hosting the frontend and backend services.

+## Setup and Run Instructions

+This project consists of two separate applications:

+- Frontend – React-based client application
+- Backend – Node.js & Express REST API

+Both applications must be set up and run separately.